-10.10.7 Step 1: determining ΔV^
+10.10.8 Step 1: determining ΔV^

 In this step the first correction to the momentum is determined.
-To this end the Right Hand Side (RHS) of the equation system is calculated.
-This part is parallelized (multithreading) since it involves a loop over all elements which can be nicely cut into pieces.
-The equations are solved in routine solveeq in an iterative way.
+To this end the Right Hand Side (RHS) of the equation system is calculated (this is done in mafillv1rhs.f and e_c3d_v1rhs.f).
+Notice that at this point the RHS is calculated not only the ΔV^ equation system, but also for Δp (partially), ΔV^{} (partially), $\Delta \epsilon_t$, Δk and $\Delta \omega$ (incompressible fluids) and for $\Delta \rho$ (partially), ΔV^{} , $\Delta \epsilon_t$, Δk and $\Delta \omega$ (compressible fluids).
+This saves time since any auxiliary variables have to calculated only once.
+Furthermore, this part is parallelized (multithreading) since it involves a loop over all elements which can be nicely cut into pieces.
+The equations are solved in routine solveeq in an iterative way (not only for ΔV^ but also for $\Delta \epsilon_t$, Δk and $\Delta \omega$, which are used later on in the algorithm).
 This is necessary, since the LHS has been approximated by lumping.
 The number of iterations is set in solveeq.f and is called maxit.
 Right now, it has the value 1, which means that no iterations take place.
 If the user wishes to change this, the source code has to be recompiled.
-After solving the equations the variables are moved from a degree of freedom representation to a nodal based storage in resultsv1 (and stored in field v(1,),v(2,) and v(3,)).
-Notice that ΔV^ is not added to V at this point.
+The solution of the equations is stored in field v(1..nk,1),v(1..nk,2) and v(1..nk,3)).
+Notice that ΔV^ is not added to Vat this point.
 Next, ΔV^ is changed such that the velocity boundary conditions are matched.
 These conditions are applied in the form $\rho_i V{i+1}$, where ρ_i is the density at the start of the increment and V{i+1} is the velocity boundary condition corresponding to the time at the end of the increment (ρ{i+1} is not known at this point).

-10.10.8 Step 2: determining the pressure/density correction
+10.10.9 Step 2: determining the pressure/density correction

 In the second step the pressure is determined for liquids and the density for gases.
 For liquids this involves the solution of a regular system of equations, the LHS of which has been LU-decomposed.
 This can be performed in a parallel way if the user has activated the multithreading option for the linear equation solver, e.g. the option -DUSE_MT for SPOOLES in the Makefile and specified the number of cpus by means of the environment variable NUM_CPU_SOLVE.
+The RHS is obtained by adding a term based on ΔV^ to the value calculated in mafillsmv1rhs.f.
+This is done in mafillprhs.f and e_c3d_prhs.f).
 For gases a lumped system is solved leading to the density correction.
-In both cases the corrections are stored on a nodal basis in resultsp.f (in field v(4,)).
+In both cases the corrections are stored on a nodal basis in field v(1..nk,4)).
 Finally, for fluids the pressure boundary conditions are applied in routine applybounp.f.
 For gases this has to wait till later, since the gas pressure is not known at this point.

-10.10.9 Step 3: determining the second momentum correction
+10.10.10 Step 3: determining the second momentum correction